originallykevin/lighthouse-web-notes/README.md

 ## Summary

-## This repository contains all of the notes taken by Kevin for the Lighthouse Labs Web Development Bootcamp
+## This repository contains all of the notes taken by [Kevin](https://github.com/originallykevin) for the Lighthouse Labs Web Development Bootcamp.